Gabon: Risk Assessment

 Business Climate Rating

-- Drive to diversify the economy undertaken under the Emerging Gabon Strategic Plan
+- Drive to diversify the economy undertaken as part of the Emerging Gabon Strategic Plan 2010-2025

 - High cost of production factors, linked to inadequate infrastructure (transport and electricity)

 - Dependent on imports of food and capital goods

 - High unemployment, endemic poverty, poor wealth distribution, informal economy (50%)

 - Difficult political and social context, pervasive corruption and bureaucracy

 - Stock of domestic and external arrears not yet cleared